 In this blog, we will share the top 10 tips to help you prevent and alleviate motion sickness so that you can focus on relaxing, having fun, and making unforgettable memories at sea.
 Whether you are a first-time cruiser or a seasoned traveler, we have got you covered!
 So sit back, relax, and get ready to set sail without fear!

-The Croatian islands are relatively protected, thanks to the large number of islands that provide shelter from the wind.
+The Croatian islands are relatively protected.
+It’s all thanks to the large number of islands providing shelter from the wind.
 Cruising through the Dalmatian islands is a pleasurable experience due to the custom-built small ships in the Always Croatia fleet that ensure comfortable and smooth traveling.
 Unlike larger cruise liners, our ships do not sail on open seas; therefore, land is usually visible at all times.
 Your ship will dock in a different location throughout your trip, giving you ample time to explore the charming old towns and beaches while enjoying a peaceful night’s sleep in a secure harbor.

 If you have experienced seasickness during a cruise before, it is advisable to pack motion sickness tablets ahead of time.
 You can either get a prescription from your doctor and seek advice on the appropriate ones to use or purchase them over-the-counter at various drug stores.
 Here is your travel guide to help you further.